Lheidli T'enneh First Nation actor has not let being shot slow her down | CBC News

 Rose can be seen reprising her role as Miigwan in the second season of the hit hockey comedy series Shoresy, which premiered on Sept.
 29 on Bell Media's Crave streaming platform.

-Rose has also been working on an experimental short film called Breathe alongside fellow actor and collaborator Cody Kearsley, with multiple other film projects in the pipeline.
+Rose has also co-produced an experimental short film called Breathe, alongside fellow actor and collaborator Cody Kearsley, under her new production company Two Rivers & A Rose Filmworks.

+She recently won the best actress, short film award for her performance in Breathe at the Cine Paris Film Festival.
+In addition, she has numerous other creative projects in the works.

-"I am not taking this second chance in life for granted, not even one bit," she said in an interview with CBC's Daybreak North host Carolina de Ryk.
+"I am not taking this second chance in life for granted, not even one bit," Rose said in an interview with CBC's Daybreak North host Carolina de Ryk.

 On July 4, 2022, Rose was shot while being dropped off at her L.A. apartment, when two people appeared outside the car she was in and opened fire through a window.
 A gunshot left her with fractured ribs and a collapsed right lung.